-Investment managers shall use a variety of Los Angeles based brokers when feasible, subject to best execution.
+Investment managers shall use a variety of, and subject to best execution, Los Angeles based brokers when feasible.

-The Board encourages the use of minority, woman, disabled veteran and lesbian, gay, bisexual and transgender owned brokers by the Board's managers for the System's actively managed domestic and international exchange traded stock transactions subject to best execution.
-However, the Board does not encourage stepout type transactions.
-(Amended 10/06/16)
+The Board encourages the use of minority, woman, or disabled veteran owned brokers by the Board's managers for the Fund's actively managed domestic and international exchange traded stock transactions subject to best execution.
+However, the Board does not encourage step out type transactions.